rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

   forth against some suffix of the struct.
 This RFC was not accepted, however.
 This lay out requires extra padding and seems somewhat
   surprising: it means that the layout of tuples and tuple structs would diverge significantly from structs with named fields.
-This proposal is also incompatible with the guaranteed array layout described above.

 <a name="structs"></a>